The reframe

 The uncomfortable truth

-Most SEO agencies can’t make this shift because their pricing model depends on deliverables — audits, keyword reports, content briefs.
+SEO agencies can’t make this shift because their pricing model depends on deliverables — audits, keyword reports, content briefs.
 Infrastructure maintenance doesn’t generate billable deliverables at the same rate.
 The agency model and the Compound game are structurally incompatible.